stabu-dev/MindustryModTemplate/README.md

         *   Inside the extracted `cmdline-tools` folder, create a new folder named `latest`.
 Move all contents of `cmdline-tools` (like `bin`, `lib`, etc.) *into* this `latest` folder.
 The structure should be `AndroidSDK/cmdline-tools/latest/`.
         *   Set the `ANDROID_HOME` (or `ANDROID_SDK_ROOT`) environment variable to the full path of your `AndroidSDK` directory (e.g., `~/AndroidSDK`).
 Restart your terminal for changes to take effect.
         *   Navigate your terminal to `AndroidSDK/cmdline-tools/latest/bin/`.
-        *   Run `sdkmanager --licenses` and accept all licenses by typing 'y' and pressing Enter for each.
+        *   Run `sdkmanager --licenses` (or `sdkmanager.bat --licenses` on Windows) and accept all licenses by typing 'y' and pressing Enter for each.
         *   Install the necessary SDK platforms and build tools.
 The versions are specified in `.github/workflows/ci.yml` (look for the `sdkmanager` command):
             ```bash
             sdkmanager "platforms;android-33" "build-tools;33.0.2"
             ```
+            (Use `sdkmanager.bat` on Windows).
     2.  **Build the Mod:**
         *   In your mod's root directory, run:
             ```bash
             ./gradlew main:dex
             ```
+            (Use `gradlew.bat main:dex` on Windows).
         *   The cross-platform JAR will be located in `main/build/libs/`.

-## Key Features Deep Dive

-*   **Annotations & Code Generation (`annotations` module):** This is the heart of the template's power.
-Explore `Annotations.java` (likely in `annotations/src/yourmodpackage/annotations/`) to see available annotations.
-Processors in `annotations/src/yourmodpackage/annotations/processors/` handle the generation.
-For example, `@EntityDef` and `@EntityComponent` simplify entity creation, while `@LoadRegs` automates `TextureRegion` field generation in a `Regions` class.
-*   **Asset Processing (`tools` module):** The `tools:proc` task executes logic in `tools/src/yourmodpackage/tools/Processors.java`.
-You can add custom `Processor` implementations to automate tasks like sprite sheet packing, sound conversion, or custom data generation.
-*   **Vanilla Component Fetching (`main:fetchComps`):** Allows you to work with slightly modified versions of Mindustry's own entity components, making it easier to extend or interact with vanilla game mechanics.
-*   **Jabel:** Enables you to use modern Java syntax (records, text blocks, var, etc., up to Java 17) while the compiled bytecode remains Java 8 compatible, ensuring your mod runs on Mindustry.

 ## Notable Gradle Tasks

-*   `main:deploy`: Builds the desktop-only JAR.
+*   `main:deploy`: Builds the desktop-only JAR (e.g., `YourModDisplayNameDesktop.jar`).
-*   `main:dex`: Builds the Android-compatible (cross-platform) JAR.
+*   `main:dex`: Builds the Android-compatible (cross-platform) JAR (e.g., `YourModDisplayName.jar`).
-*   `install`: Copies the `main:deploy` output to the local Mindustry mods folder.
+*   `install`: Copies the `main:deploy` output (desktop JAR) to the local Mindustry mods folder.
-*   `tools:proc`: Runs the asset processing pipeline (defined in the `tools` module).
+*   `tools:proc`: Runs the asset processing pipeline (defined in the `tools` module), processing files from `main/assets-raw/` to `main/assets/`.
-*   `main:fetchComps`: Downloads and adapts Mindustry's core entity components into `main/build/fetched/`.
+*   `main:fetchComps`: Downloads and adapts Mindustry's core entity components into a temporary build directory for compilation.
 *   `updateBundles`: Synchronizes localization files in `main/assets/bundles/` based on `bundle.properties`.
-Changes are automatically committed by CI.
+Changes are automatically committed and pushed by the CI workflow if changes are detected.
-*   `clean`: Deletes all `build` directories.
+*   `clean`: Deletes all `build` directories across all modules.
-*   `cleanFetched`: Deletes only the fetched vanilla components from `main/build/fetched/`.
+*   `cleanFetched`: Deletes only the fetched vanilla components from the temporary build directory and the `fetch.txt` marker.
-*   `tools:rearchive`: If you run `tools:proc` and only assets change, this task can update your existing built JARs (from `main:deploy` and `main:dex`) with the new assets without fully recompiling the `main` module's Java code.
+*   `tools:rearchive`: If `tools:proc` is run and only assets change, this task (if `toolRearchive` property is true, which it is by default) updates your existing built JARs (from `main:deploy` and `main:dex`) with the new assets without fully recompiling the `main` module's Java code.

 ## Adding Dependencies

 *   **Mindustry / Arc / Other Mindustry Mods:**
-    Always use `compileOnly` as these are provided by the game at runtime and should not be bundled.
+    Always use `compileOnly` in your `main/build.gradle` as these are provided by the game at runtime and should not be bundled.
     ```gradle
     // In main/build.gradle
     dependencies {
         compileOnly "com.github.Anuken.Mindustry:core:$mindustryVersion"
         compileOnly "com.github.Anuken.Arc:arc-core:$arcVersion"
+        // Example for another mod's API:
-        // Example: compileOnly "com.github.author:other-mod-api:1.2.3"
+        // compileOnly "com.github.theiruser:their-mod-api:1.2.3"

+        // For annotation processing
+        annotationProcessor project(':annotations')
+        compileOnly project(':annotations') // If you need to reference annotations directly in main code
     }
     ```

 *   **External Java Libraries (to be bundled with your mod):**
-    Use `implementation`.
+    Use `implementation` in your `main/build.gradle`.
     ```gradle
     // In main/build.gradle
     dependencies {